porrey/plantmonitor/README.md

-# plantmonitor
+# Plant Monitor and Watering System
-Plant Monitor and Watering System
+The is the firmware to support a plant monitoring and atering system.
+More to come...